Skip to main content

 • M. Bekker Programme

-The Programme aims to support the development of research competence of Polish doctoral students (and academic staff; see Chapter 13.2.2) in all disciplines.
-Doctoral students can receive grants for stays of 3 to 24 months at international research or academic institutions across the world to undertake a part of their doctoral training, conduct research or collect material for scientific publications.
+The Programme supports the development of research competence of Polish doctoral students (and academic staff; see below) in all scientific disciplines.
+Doctoral students can receive grants for stays of 3 to 24 months to undertake a part of their doctoral education at international research or academic institutions across the world (currently, except in Russia, in connection with the war against Ukraine).

 • Prof. F. Walczak Programme